Cooling system circulation guide

 Electric water pump

-Can be more expensive on some modern vehicles.
+Can be more expensive on some modern vehicles and may need diagnostic checks.

-Gaskets, seals, belts or pulleys may be replaced at the same time.
+Gaskets, seals, belts, pulleys or tensioners may be replaced at the same time.

 Do water pumps fail suddenly?